tpascarella/sr50/docs/ffe.md

 :::tip

-Challenge yourself to sustain a Savings Rate of 50%+.
+Challenge yourself to sustain a Savings Rate of 50%+, but do not place a cap on this.

-75% is even better.
+50% is good, 75% is better.

 :::

 >A breakdown of average American spending can be found on the [Spending Categories Overview](spending/index.md) page.

-### - Experiment using different Savings Rates
+### - Playing with different Savings Rates

 You can experiment to see how long it will take to solve the FFE with different Savings Rates using the calculator at [Networthify.com](https://networthify.com/calculator/earlyretirement?income=50000&initialBalance=0&expenses=20000&annualPct=5&withdrawalRate=4).

-Some examples:
+Some example Savings Rates:
 - A Savings Rate of **25%** will solve the FFE in **31.9 years.**
 - A Savings Rate of **40%** will solve the FFE in **21.6 years.**
 - A Savings Rate of **55%** will solve the FFE in **14.4 years.**